jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 ---
-title: DRAFT OPEN FOR REVIEW AND COMMENTS – The End of Coding as Toil
+title: The End of Coding as Toil
 description: Thoughts on AI, software engineering, and the changing role of developers
-unlisted: true
 ---

 # Introduction